alienarena/alienarena/source/unix/minizip/readme.txt

-The minizip sources are coming from lib_zipfiles/zlib125.zip, contrib/minizip.
+The minizip sources are coming from https://www.zlib.net/, version 1.3.2.
 It is used for downloading and extracting map packs.